 Later Jobs approaches boss Bushnell with the idea that Atari could produce the computer he and Wozniak are shopping around, and the two young employees go so far as to demo the system at Al Alcorn’s house.
 With the new home PONG unit and looming financial problems already on his plate, Bushnell passes on the project, referring Jobs to infamous Silicon Valley venture capitalist Don Valentine who in turn points them towards Mike Markkula.
 Jobs leaves Atari soon after, and he helps himself to some electronics that eventually end up integrated into the prototype computer Woz and Jobs create under the auspices of their newly founded Apple Computer Company.
 Atari will end up competing against the very company they let slip through their fingers when they release their 400 and 800 home computer systems in 1979.
 Atari follows up with the sequel Super Breakout in 1978, with trickier screens and faster action.
 It is on this sequel that legendary Atari game designer Ed Logg cuts his teeth.
 Both games naturally end up ported to Atari’s venerable VCS home system, but the extreme limitations of that system won’t even allow individual bricks to be drawn on the screen; players instead knock pieces out of colourful lines at the top of the screen.
 Versions are also ported to Atari’s other gaming platforms and their home computer products.
 And a radically revamped update of the game ends up in the limited library of the Atari’s 64-bit Jaguar home console, in the form of 1998’s Breakout 2000, released by Telegames.

+You could fill an entire circus tent with knock-offs of the Breakout formula featuring trapeze artists knocking out objects from a see-saw in the late 70’s and early 80’s.
+Some of these include Circus by Exidy (1977) and Clowns from Midway (1978), both for the arcades.
+The concept also bounces home in games like Circus Atari on the Atari VCS in 1980 and P.T.
+Barnum’s Acrobats! in 1982 on the Odyssey².
 In 1986, Japanese video game company Taito comes out with Arkanoid, a highly successful riff on Breakout with the added twist of power-up blocks that grant laser fire, extended size, and other upgrades.
 The game is distributed in North America by Romstar, and both of these companies end up being sued by Atari Games in 1987.
 The defendants are charged with infringing on copyrights and of unfair competition in the audio visual works of Breakout and Super Breakout.

 Sources (Click to view; inert links are kept for historical purposes)